-The law does, however, provide for compulsory state purchase or confiscation in certain circumstances, for example, for State needs.
-If such a decision is made by the relevant State authorities and is registered in relation to the acquisition of land plot where a residential building is located, the owners of apartments in such residential building must be notified about the decision one year in advance of the actual date of acquisition.
+The law does, however, provide for compulsory state purchase or confiscation in certain circumstances. for example, for State needs.
+If such a decision is made by the relevant State authorities and is registered in relation to the acquisition of land plot where a residential building is located. the owners of apartments in such residential building must be notified about the decision in written form.
 The relevant compensation to the owners of apartments shall be made based on an agreement between the State authority and the owner of the apartment or on a decision of the court.